Pride Month: Guerrino Macori

 In the future, I aim to continue advancing the field of pathogen genomics by developing more sophisticated diagnostic tools and methods that enhance food safety and public health surveillance.
 I plan to explore emerging sequencing technologies to improve the accuracy and speed of pathogen detection, integrating genomics with transcriptomics, proteomics and metabolomics, to gain a comprehensive understanding of pathogen biology and its interactions within various environments.

-Additionally, I am committed to leading the development of innovative bioinformatics education programs.
-These programs will be designed to equip students and researchers with the skills needed to meet the evolving demands of the field, ensuring they are well-prepared to tackle future challenges in biology and beyond.
+Additionally, I am committed to leading the development of innovative bioinformatics education programmes.
+These programmes will be designed to equip students and researchers with the skills needed to meet the evolving demands of the field, ensuring they are well-prepared to tackle future challenges in biology and beyond.
 Looking forward, I aim to expand my efforts in advocacy and mentoring within the microbiology community.
 I hope to help shape a future where all scientists can thrive, be respected and empowered by their unique identities.

 Could you tell us why you joined the Society and the Members Panel?